ArkEcosystemArchive/docs-legacy/docs/exchanges/migrating-to-ark-core.md

 If you interact with the 2.0 API and wish to paginate data you can simply append `?page=4&limit=25` to the URL.
 The response will contain a `meta` field that will contain the total count of records available, where you currently are and URLs to the next, previous, first and last page of items available.

-Having those meta fields available will allow you to easily loop over all available pages without doing some wonky client side calculations to figure out how many pages there are.
+Having those meta fields available will allow you to easily loop over all available pages without doing some wonky client-side calculations to figure out how many pages there are.
 Simply send requests until `meta.nextPage` is `null`.

 ## Client libraries
 The older SDKs consisted of unique implementations per programming languages.
 Ark v2 also included a migration to a brand new SDK with a more consistent design across programming languages.